top of page

 Have you ever stopped to think about how many times you’ve heard the word no in your lifetime?
 Learning how we respond to no—and how comfortable we are with saying no ourselves—often begins much earlier than we realize.

 From the time we are young, no is used to keep us safe.
 It teaches us boundaries.
 It helps manage behavior, expectations, and rules—especially in public.
+We hear it over and over again.

 So is it really a surprise that so many of us grow up to be people pleasers… or, on the opposite end of the spectrum, push back hard against authority?
 When no is constantly directed at us, we either learn to comply—or we learn to rebel.